12Starlight/linux/file_system/archiving_compression.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Secondly, you will then compress the tarball with one of a variety of compression algorithms;

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; leaving you with a compressed archive.

+&nbsp;

+## **1. Creating a Tarball**

+Tarballs are created using the `tar` command.

+    tar -cvf <name_of_tarball> <file>...

+`The -c option`: "create".
+This allows us to create a tarball. (required)

+`The -v option`: "verbose".
+This makes tar give us feedback on its progress. (optional)

+`The -f option`: Tells tar that the next argument is the name of the tarball. (required)

+`<name_of_tarball>`: The absolute or relative file path to where you want the tarball to be placed;
+e.g. ~/Desktop/myarchive.tar.
+It is recommended that you add .tar to your proposed filename for clarity.

+`<file>`: The absolute or relative file paths to files that you want to insert into the tarball.
+You can have as many as you want and wildcards are accepted.